sakitume/SilverLite-FC/docs/Targets.md

 # Flight Controller Targets

-This codebase currently supports several *targets* using the STM32F411 or STM32405 processors.
+This codebase currently supports several *targets* using the STM32F411, STM32405 or STM32F303x processors.
 A *target* is simply the name of a hardware configuration (processor and peripherals) that was defined for use with Betaflight.
 Different flight controller boards can be made that correspond to a given target.

 The target names I'm using come straight from Betaflight.
-By examining various source files in Betaflight I'm able to reverse engineer what peripherals are used on the flight controller boards and also what pins are used.

 The following flight controller targets are currently defined:

 * `OMNIBUSF4` 	- This uses the STM32F405 processor which runs at 168Mhz
 * `NOX`         - This uses the STM32F411 processor which runs at 98Mhz or 100Mhz (we must use 98Mhz for proper USB Virtual Com Port support)
 * `MATEKF411RX` - This uses the STM32F411 processor.
 At this time only the "HappyModel Crazybee F4 Lite 1S FlySky" flight controller is currently supported.

-I had also planned on supporting the CrazyBee F3 flight controller but have yet to do so.
+* `CRAZYBEEF3FS`- This uses the STM32F303x processor.
+It runs at 72Mhz, not fast enough for RPM filtering.
+* `OMNIBUS`     - This uses the STM32F303x processor.
+Support for this has yet to be completed.

-Note: The `Makefile` defaults to building for the `NOX` target but this can be overriden when invoking the makefile by specifying the `TARGET` on the command line like so:
+Note: The `Makefile` defaults to building for the `CRAZYBEEF3FS` target but this can be overriden when invoking the makefile by specifying the `TARGET` on the command line like so:

 ```
-mingw32-make.exe -j12 flash TARGET=OMNIBUSF4
+mingw32-make.exe -j12 TARGET=MATEKF411RX flash
 ```

-The above command will build the `OMNIBUSF4` target and flash the build onto the flight controller board.
+The above command will build the `MATEKF411RX` target and flash the build onto the flight controller board.
 For more details on how to build and flash (and develop) this software read the [Develop](Develop.md) page

 If using Visual Studio Code then you can click on the "Run build task" icon in the status bar...